MicrosoftDocs/VBA-Docs/api/Excel.Range.Copy.md

  **Sample code provided by:** Bill Jelen, [MrExcel.com](https://www.mrexcel.com/)

-The following code example inspects the value in column D for each row in Sheet1.
+The following code example inspects the value in column D for each row on Sheet1.
 If the value in column D equals "A" the entire row is copied onto SheetA, in the next empty row.
 If the value equals "B" the row is copied onto SheetB.